LAProof: accuracy and correctness of linear algebra programs

 See also:

-LAProof provides formal machine-checked proofs of the accuracy of basic linear algebra operations: inner product using conventional multiply and add, inner product using fused multiply-add, scaled matrix-vector and matrix-matrix multiplication, and scaled vector and matrix addition.
+LAProof provides formal machine-checked proofs of the accuracy of basic linear algebra operations: inner product using conventional multiply and add, inner product using fused multiply-add (each with independent error bound proofs), scaled matrix-vector and matrix-matrix multiplication, and scaled vector and matrix addition.
 LAProof error bounds are backward error bounds and mixed backward-forward error bounds that account for underflow, proved subject to no assumptions except a low- level formal model of IEEE-754 arithmetic.
 We treat low-order error terms concretely, not approximating as O(u2).

 The LAProof repository contains a machine-checked correctness proof of a C function implementing compressed sparse row matrix-vector multiplication as an example of connecting LAProof to concrete programs.